microprediction/endersgame/endersgame/attackers/README.md

 ### Conventions

-- **Prediction Horizon (`k`)**: The horizon $k$ is a consistent future time step over which the attacker is expected to predict.
-In most cases, you can assume $k$ will remain constant throughout the sequence.
+- **Consistent prediction Horizon (`k`)**: You can generally expect the same prediction horizon $k$ to be fed to the attacker over and over again.

 - **History**  While the framework does not impose strict rules on how to maintain or store historical data.
 You may choose to do so and an example is provided in [bufferingattacker](https://github.com/microprediction/endersgame/blob/main/endersgame/examples/bufferingattacker.py).

 The `BaseAttacker` framework is intentionally minimalist to allow flexibility in how you design your predictive strategies.
-By implementing only the `tick()` and `predict()` methods, you can create a wide range of attack strategies suited to different types of time series data.